MichaelCurrin/static-sites-generator-resources/Jekyll/trouble_shooting.md

 ## Bundler version mismatch

-When upgrading your Ruby version (such as with macOS Catalina update) and reinstalling Bundler, your projects can stop working.
-Especially if you use a lock file, but you've since installed with a different version of Bundler before which can't be found.
+When upgrading your Ruby version (such as with macOS Catalina update) and changing Bundler version, your projects can stop working.
+Here is how to deal with that.

 ### Error